-How to Quantize Acoustic Drum Loops in Ableton
+How to Quantize Ableton Drum Loops

-All of our acoustic drum loops feature live performances by real drummers.
+All of our Ableton drum loops feature live performances by real drummers.
 That means that the beats won’t always fall perfectly on the measures of the bar.
 That’s the nature of live recording with real human beings and it helps to give your drum tracks a live, organic feel that you just don’t get with sequenced drums.
 Sometimes it’s possible to sound too perfect and programmed.

 By what if you need to shift a drum hit to a different position so that it lines up perfectly with your guitar riff or custom song rhythm?
 That’s where the sheer power of Ableton comes in.

 To start with, download this drum loop and load it into any audio track in Ableton, here’s a preview.